Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): System Model and Recovery Problem Formulation

-Before proceeding further, we find it interesting to provide a delightful connection between the formulation in (\ref{eq: model sampled}) and compressed sensing theory.
-As opposed to what we have in (\ref{eq: model sampled}), let us assume that the samples $s_{j}\left(l\right)$, $l=-N,\dots,N$ are known for $j=1,\dots, R$.
-Then, if the shifts $\left(\tilde{\tau}_{j}, \tilde{f}_{j}\right)$ are lying on a set of grid points defined by $\left(\frac{1}{W},\frac{1}{T}\right)$, recovering $\left(\tau_{j}, f_{j}\right)$ boils down to be sparse signal recovery problem which can be solved using compressed sensing algorithms\cite{candes2006robust}.
-Nonetheless, in our problem, and even if we assume that $s_{j}\left(l\right)$ are known, there will be gridding error as $\left(\tau_{j}, f_{j}\right)$ could lie anywhere in the continuous domain $[0,1]^{2}$.
-Moreover, fine discretization leads to dictionaries with highly correlated columns which collides with most of compressed sensing theories.
-Now, given that $s_{j}\left(l\right)$ are unknown (dictionary does not exist) and that $\left(\tau_{j}, f_{j}\right)$ could lie anywhere in the continuous domain $[0,1]^{2}$, compressed sensing algorithms cannot be applied.
-Finally, it remains to point out that we call our recovery problem blind since $s_{j}\left(l\right)$ are unknown and we refer to it by super-resolution recovery as estimating the shifts $\left(\tau_{j}, f_{j}\right)$ overcomes the natural resolution limit of $(\frac{1}{L}, \frac{1}{L})$.
+Before proceeding, we provide a delightful connection between (\ref{eq: model sampled}) and compressed sensing theory.
+As opposed to what in (\ref{eq: model sampled}), assume that $s_{j}\left(l\right)$ are known.
+Then, if $(\tilde{\tau}_{j}, \tilde{f}_{j})$ are lying on a set of grid points defined by $(\frac{1}{W},\frac{1}{T})$, recovering $(\tau_{j}, f_{j})$ becomes sparse recovery problem which can be solved using compressed sensing algorithms.
+Nonetheless, in our problem, and even if $s_{j}\left(l\right)$ are known, there will be gridding error as $(\tau_{j}, f_{j})$ could lie anywhere in $[0,1]^{2}$.
+Moreover, fine discretization leads to dictionaries with highly correlated columns which collides with compressed sensing theories.
+Now, given that $s_{j}\left(l\right)$ are unknown and that $(\tau_{j}, f_{j})$ could lie anywhere, compressed sensing algorithms cannot be applied.